Vogtinator/risc86/README.md

 State
 --

-As of now, it can boot mainline kernels and run generic userspace, but it's quite slow as acceleration using the x86 MMU and JITing of code is not implemented yet.
+As of now, it can boot mainline kernels and run generic userspace, but it's quite slow as acceleration by JIT translating RISC-V code to x86 instructions is not implemented yet.

 There's no remapping of RISC-V external interrupts ATM, so for PCI support, a kernel patch is required to avoid IRQs reserved by x86: